johananl/follower-maze/README.md

 source_ over a TCP connection and forwards them to multiple _user clients_ according to a specific routing logic in an ordered manner.

+## Instructions

+The instructions for the challenge as well as the testing client are included under the `instructions` directory.
+You may use them to better understand what this challenge is about as well as to test the proposed solution.

 ## Design

 I have chosen to implement the solution in Go.
 Go is an ideal programming language for writing servers since it provides